antonioribeiro/tddd/readme.md

 [![Latest Stable Version](https://poser.pugx.org/pragmarx/ci/v/stable.png)](https://packagist.org/packages/pragmarx/ci) [![License](https://poser.pugx.org/pragmarx/ci/license.png)](https://packagist.org/packages/pragmarx/ci)

-###A self-hosted Continuous Integration Service and a Dashboard, to control and see test results.
+###A Laravel 4 & 5 Self-Hosted Continuous Integration Service and a Dashboard.

-## Dashboard View
+##Dashboard View

-The Dashboard shows all your projects and project tests, their current state (running, queued, ok, failed), allowing you to enable/disable them and see the result when they fail, you can also manually run a test by pressing a button.
+The Dashboard displays and gives you control of your projects and project tests, this is what you see and can do with it:

+* Project List: click a project link to see all its tests.
+* Checkboxes to enable/disable a test.
+Once disabled if the watcher catches a change in resources, that test will not fire.
+* "Run" button, to manually fire a test.
+* Test 'last run' time.
+* Current Test "State": tests states are "running", "queued", "ok" and "failed".
+* "Show" button, to display the error log of failed tests.

+##Command Line Interface

+The Artisan commands **Watcher** and **Tester** are responsible for watching resources and firing tests, respectively:

+###Watcher

+Keep track of your files and enqueue your tests every time a project or test file is changed.
+If a project file changes, it will enqueue all your tests, if a test file changes, it will enqueue only that particular test.
+This is how you run it:

+    php artisan ci:watch

+###Tester

+Responsible for taking tests from the run queue, execute it and log the results.
+Tester will only execute enabled tests.
+This is how you run it:

+    php artisan ci:test

+###Screenshots

 ####Dashboard
 ![visits](https://raw.githubusercontent.com/antonioribeiro/ci/master/src/views/screenshots/dashboard.png)